VTV8: VTV Da Nang

-Since 1994, Radio Television Da Nang officially changed to Vietnam Television Station, renamed TDN and on 1 January 2004 was renamed Television Vietnam Center in Da Nang city (DVTV, since the beginning of the year 2011 is VTV Danang).
-Since then, VTV Da Nang has been invested in many modern equipment and facilities to meet the requirements of rapid development of the television industry in the digital age.
-The team of reporters, editors and technicians is also increasingly supplemented in terms of quantity and quality of expertise.
-VTV Da Nang has quickly applied information technology and modern techniques to the production process, so the quality of content and images is increasingly improved, keeping up with the development of the industry. development of VTV.

-In 1999, VTV Da Nang opened a permanent office in Gia Lai, then a resident office at Buon Ma Thuot was also invested in building. build.

-Before 2016, in addition to producing the program TV, VTV Da Nang also took on the task of regional broadcasting and relaying the broadcast channels of [...]
-VTV.
+Before 2016, in addition to producing the program TV, VTV Da Nang also took on the task of regional broadcasting and relaying the broadcast channels of VTV.
 Every year, VTV Da Nang produces more than 100 programs including news bulletins, many categories, products of art, science, entertainment of the same class. variety of programs are selected, exploited from many sources to meet viewers requirements.
 In addition, VTVDa Nang also participates in production direct production of many major programs in the region such as: Coffee Festival Buon Me Thuot, Gong Festival Central Highlands, Quang Nam - Festival of Heritage Journeys, The Ceremony Danang International Fireworks Festival, the soccer awards, the sports tournaments in the area...
 VTVDa Nang is also the successful organizer of the events.
 VTV's programs and contests such as Sao Mai, Round K National Robocon festival and ABU Robocon 2013, 31st National Television Festival...

 With VTV equipped with HD standard color car in 2015, the channel began to be broadcast in the picture format 16:9.
-From 1 January 1, 2016, implementing the scheme of system structure television, VTV Da Nang stopped broadcasting regionally and together with VTVHue, VTVPhu Yen produce programs for TV channel country VTV8.
-VTV Da Nang was also selected as the place to place the total control of VTV8 channel.
+From 1 January 1, 2016, implementing the scheme of system structure television, VTV Da Nang stopped broadcasting regionally and together with VTV Hue, VTV Phu Yen produce programs for TV channel country VTV8 and Da Nang was also selected as the place to the total control of VTV8 channel.

-From May 10, 2020, Vietnamese Government promulgates Decree 34/2020/ND-CP amending and supplementing Article 3 of Decree No. 02 /2018/ND-CP dated January 4, 2018 of the Government stipulates the functions, tasks, powers and organizational structure of Vietnam Television.
-In which, all 3 centers Television Vietnam in Hue, Da Nang and Phu Yen (now the Center Television Vietnam area Central - Central Highlands) located in Da Nang city.